(Looking for healthy freezer meal recipes? We have 70+ of our favorites HERE!)

 - 1 cup panko or whole wheat bread crumbs (Here is how to make your own)

 - fresh, chopped herbs (parsley, basil, oregano, etc), to taste

 - salt and pepper, to taste

-- Put casserole together and freeze it before baking.
-When you're ready to cook it, let it thaw in the fridge over night.
-If it's still slightly frozen in the middle, you'll just have to cook it longer than the recipe calls for or defrost a bit in the microwave before baking.
+To Prepare: Let it thaw in the fridge over night.
+If it's still slightly frozen in the middle, you'll just have to cook it longer than the recipe calls for or defrost it a bit in the microwave before baking.
 Cover it with foil if the top gets too brown in the oven.